thedeeppp/Medium/README.md

 # Medium
-A simple medium clone using React, CloudFlare, Zod, Typescript, Prisma and Postgres
+A simple medium clone using React, CloudFlare, Zod, Typescript, Prisma, Postgres and JWT